gregorispielmann/gregorispielmann/README.md

 ### Hi there 👋  my name is Gregori and I'm a full stack developer

 <!--
 **gregorispielmann/gregorispielmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Lyncas and p
+Lyncas and personal projects
 - 🌱 I’m currently learning ...
 Python and Flutter
 <!-- 👯 I’m looking to collaborate on ...-->
 <!--- 🤔 I’m looking for help with ...-->